-- The inserted memory card cannot be used in your camera. - · The memory card is damaged. - The terminal section of the memory card is dirty.
+- The inserted memory card cannot be used in your camera. - The memory card is damaged.

+The transition of the second of the se - The terminal section of the memory card is dirty.

 Processing...

 When Long exposure noise reduction will be done for the same amount of time that the shutter was open.
 You cannot do any further shooting during this reduction.